JoeMelko/dclm_exp/clustering/README.md

 * Every script referenced lives in `dclm_exp/clustering/`.
 * Adjust `--nproc_per_node`, `--batch-size`, etc. for other hardware.
+* When training with enforced ordering, set `--workers 1` to preserve order.
 * For production-scale runs, move large intermediates to S3/GCS and stream.